 January 19, 2011

-Principal Investigator: Aimee Lang, Marine Mammal Genetics Group
+Principal Investigator: Aimee Lang, Marine Mammal Genetics Program

 Within the North Pacific, gray whales are recognized as distinct eastern and western populations.
 Although both populations were severely reduced by whaling, the eastern population is generally considered to have recovered while the western population has remained highly depleted.
 Genetic differentiation of the small western population from the much larger population of gray whales found in the eastern North Pacific was initially described on the basis of mitochondrial DNA (mtDNA) haplotype frequencies (LeDuc et al. 2002).
 Subsequent studies utilizing microsatellites provided additional support for recognition of the two populations as distinct units, with small but statistically significant differences in microsatellite allele frequencies identified between the two populations (Lang et al. 2010)